 Lastly, we have been reading This Book thinks you’re a Scientist which explores seven key scientific areas in the Science Museum’s new interactive gallery for children: force and motion, electricity and magnetism, earth and space, light, matter, sound and mathematics.
 Each spread centres on an open-ended question or activity, with space on the page for the child to write, draw or interact with the book.
 We enjoy using this book as it does not require you to get a lot of equipment to do an experiment.
 The book encourages children to take a look around their environment and make use of it.
 We have tried the drinking straw experiment to make music.
 Drinking straws are very widely used but we didn’t realise that such a simple item could provide us with so many things to explore.
 The book ends with a section for children to record their own guided independent investigations, including surveys and experiment logs.
 I would recommend this book to keep children entertained during raining days!
 It is available to buy now in good book stores or Amazon.

 Disclosure: I received these books from the publisher for free.
 However, they have not paid me for this review, and they do not exercise any editorial control over my review or anything else on this site.
-Contains Amazon affiliate links.
+We have included Amazon affiliate links to the products.
+If you click on this and buy, we may earn a small commission.